formester/formester-site/content/blog/best-online-form-builders.md

 published: true
 ---

+Online forms are the go-to solution for a variety of your needs - from marketing surveys to lead generation, feedback collection and more.
+The ability to capture data is vital for organizations regardless of their industry.
+The best thing about online forms is that they are decently easy to create and scale.
+However, when it comes to choosing the best online form builder for fulfilling your data collection, it can get a little overwhelming given the wide array of options.

 ![Best online form builders 2022](/img/best-online-form-builder__best-online-form-builders.png 'Best online form builders 2022')

 The core aim of online forms is to collect data and organize it efficiently, but the user experience is something you just cannot ignore in order to sustain a business.
 Amidst the intense competition, organizations need to be more consumer-centric than ever before.